MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 ## Does Dynamics 365 Remote Assist mobile support the ability to see both the live video feed from the rear-facing camera as well as the technician's face from the front-facing camera?

 No, just the rear-facing camera at this time.

+## During a call, can technicians use both the Dynamics 365 Remote Assist mobile app and their device's flashlight?

+No, not at this time.

 ## What countries is Dynamics 365 Remote Assist mobile supported?